open-orchestra/open-orchestra-docs/en/developer_guide/media_gaufrette.rst

 Upload strategies
 -----------------
-When a new file is uploaded, a media document is created and the file is moved to the storage vie Gaufrette.
-But some required process are also made whith files, and some other optional can be too.
+When a new file is uploaded, a media document is created and the file is moved to the storage via Gaufrette.
+But some required process are also made with files, and some other optional can be too.
 For instance, to be rendered in the Back Office gallery, a preview thumbnail must be generated.
 If the media is an image, several alternatives in different sizes must also be generated.
-In the file is a sound, maybe some new variants could be generated with different bitrate.
-Those operations are completed by the alternatives strategies.
+If the file is a sound, maybe some new variants could be generated with different bitrates.
+Those operations are completed by the alternative strategies.
 A strategy exists for each supported mime-type.

 When a new media is created due to a file upload, the ``MediaEvents::MEDIA_ADD`` event is fired.
-The ``OpenOrchestra\MediaAdmin\EventSubscriber\MediaCreatedSubscriber`` catch this event to track the media created.
+The ``OpenOrchestra\MediaAdmin\EventSubscriber\MediaCreatedSubscriber`` catch this event to track the created media.
 Later after the response matching the media creation has been sent to the client, this subscriber also catch the ``KernelEvents::TERMINATE`` event.
-It then ask the ``OpenOrchestra\MediaAdmin\FileAlternatives\FileAlternativesManager`` to generate a thumbnail and the alternatives.
+It then asks the ``OpenOrchestra\MediaAdmin\FileAlternatives\FileAlternativesManager`` to generate a thumbnail and the alternatives.
 So, the manager search a strategy able to deal with the uploaded file.

 You can alter the alternatives generation by extending the existing strategies or by creating new ones.